Baptism Preparation Meeting Scheduling: Streamline the Process

 How to reduce no-shows in baptism preparation meeting scheduling?

 Automated reminders are key: tiered at 7 days, 48 hours, and 1 hour via SMS/email.
 Require credit card holds for high-value sessions (refundable).
 Our PastorAgenda users report 35% no-show drops.
 Pre-qualify via forms to gauge commitment.
+Also, send a brief pre-session questionnaire to personalize the meeting.
+For chronic no-shows, consider a waiting list policy.
+Share the importance of attendance in the initial invite, linking it to the candidate's spiritual growth and church community.

 What software is best for baptism preparation meeting scheduling?